Your Pet, Our Passion.

 Your cat is trying to tell you something, but it’s not always easy for owners to figure out what it is.

-How to prevent cat meowing at night – 6 ways to try
+How to prevent cat meowing at night – 6 suggestions to try

-As always, the first port of call should be the vet’s office, to make sure that there is nothing physically wrong with your cat.
-They are also likely to be able to give you advice on things that may help with trying to reduce the instances of your cat’s night meowing.
+As always, the first port of call should be the vet’s office, to make sure that there is nothing physically wrong with your cat – especially if this is a new behaviour.

-If you’re sure nothing is physically wrong with your cat, the next step is to come up with solutions to prevent them meowing at night.
-See our list of ways below.
+If you’re sure nothing is physically wrong with your cat, the next step is to come up with solutions to reduce their meowing at night.
+See our list of suggestions below.

-If your cat or kitten has a lot of energy, they’re less likely to go to bed.
-Giving them an opportunity to bow off some steam with physically and mentally enriching games is a great way to ensure they’re getting a good night’s sleep.
+While you need to play with your cat throughout the day (cats will not play with toys that don’t move – so your involvement here is crucial plus it's a great bonding opportunity) if your cat or kitten has a lot of evening energy, they’re less likely to relax at night.
+Giving them a chance to blow off some steam with physically and mentally enriching games is a great way to ensure you both get a good night’s sleep.

 Your cat might be meowing at night because they’re hungry or thirsty.
 Before you go to bed, it’s a good idea to leave out some dry cat food and water in the bowls so they can snack and drink as they please.

 Cats are known for their need for cleanliness – especially with their litterboxes.
-If their litterbox is dirty and doesn’t smell clean, they’re very unlikely to use it and will, therefore, wail.
-So, if you want to stop your cat meowing at night, make sure to clean their litterbox before bed.
+If their litterbox is dirty and doesn’t smell clean, they’re very unlikely to use it and will, therefore, protest and demand to go out.

+Cats need social contact.
+Some want stroking and cuddling – others just want to be close to you and aren’t so into physical contact but still need your company.
 Your cat might be wanting some attention and affection!
-Giving them cuddles before bed is the perfect way to ensure they’re getting the love that they need to sleep peacefully.
+Interacting with them in the way they enjoy before bed is the perfect way to ensure they’re getting the love and social contact that they need for enrichment and to help them to sleep peacefully.

 6. Check if anything is waking or disturbing your cat